- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

-- an emblematic announcement of the “poetics of the new” in the opening verses of Inferno 6
+- An emblematic announcement of the “poetics of the new” in the opening verses of Inferno 6

 - Florence and factional violence: Dante’s own exile from Florence in 1302 is prophesied by Ciacco

-[2] Also at the beginning of Inferno 6 is an emblematic announcement of the Commedia’s “poetics of the new”, as discussed in Chapter 2 of The Undivine Comedy: for Dante-pilgrim alone, in Hell, there are the “novi tormenti e novi tormentati” (new sufferings and new sufferers) of Inf.
+[2] The new tone gains momentum in an emblematic announcement of the Commedia’s “poetics of the new,” as discussed in chapter 2 of The Undivine Comedy.
+For Dante-pilgrim alone, in Hell, there are the “novi tormenti e novi tormentati” (new sufferings and new sufferers) of Inf.
 6.4.
-For the sinners, instead — as for the angels, but for opposite reasons, and with opposite results — there is no difference, nothing is ever new.
+For the sinners, instead — as for the angels, but for opposite reasons, and with opposite results — there is no change, nothing is ever new.
 Thus the narrator states categorically in Inferno 6.9 that in Hell “measure and quality are never new”: “regola e qualità mai non l’è nova” (Inf.
 6.9).

 [3] As I write in The Undivine Comedy: